souleima27/multi-agent-startup-platform-4AI3/Track3/ExecutionAgent/README.md

 The first run may take time because the embedding and reranking models need to be downloaded.

----

-## 📌 Current Limitations

-- A2A is local and in-process, not distributed
-- Runtime state is stored in JSON instead of a database
-- Jira integration depends on correct credentials and permissions
-- The fallback planner is rule-based
-- More unit tests are needed
-- Error handling can be improved for corrupted JSON runtime files
-- The PDF report input path is currently fixed in the script and may need to be made configurable

----

-## 🚧 Future Improvements

-- Add a web dashboard
-- Add database persistence
-- Add FastAPI backend
-- Add real-time Jira webhook support
-- Add Docker support
-- Add CI/CD pipeline
-- Add unit and integration tests
-- Add configurable PDF input/output paths
-- Add better logging
-- Add user authentication
-- Add multi-project support
-- Add advanced explainability for task prioritization
-- Add LIME/SHAP-based explanations for priority decisions

----

 ## 🎓 Academic Value